disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ### Task 2: Create a flow to get the weather

-1. Navigate to Power Apps maker portal and select the environment you created.
+1. Navigate to the Power Apps maker portal and select the environment you created.

    ![](images/M01/M1-EX4-T2-S1-1.png)